Sunday, 6 July 2014

 Things I Couldn’t Quite Understand After Being On The Road For Seven Months [with Photos] by Omar Cherif, One Lucky Soul

 After leaving Toronto in December 2013 I went back to Egypt for a visit.
 I had not seen my family and friends for more than three years and it was amazing reconnecting with them.
-Afterwards, I decided to roam around the U.S for some while as I work on finalising my first book.
+Afterwards, I decided to roam around the U.S for while while working on my writings and the book.

-Throughout this short journey, I shared homes with cousins, friends, friends of friends, people I met through Facebook, and total strangers.
-Not knowing what to expect, it sure was a whole new endeavour.
-The reason I’m doing so is to look for the novelty and inspiration needed to get the story le raconteur in me has to say off my balls, which, as some of you may know, would be what I have been religiously doing those last 14 months of my life.
-Because, as always, Onwards Forwards we must go.
+’s comfort zone sure was a whole new endeavour.
+Other than flowing with whatever life offers, one reason I’m doing so is to look for the novelty and inspiration needed to help this raconteur keep writing.
+As some of you may know, that would be what I have been religiously doing those last 14 months of my life.
+Because, as always, Onward Forward we must go.

 The thing with

-writing about dreams, the sub‘freakin’conscious mind, and the paradoxical theo-philosophical, metaphysical trivialities about the nature of humanity, along with our basic understanding of life and death could, sometimes, seems too overwhelming.
-So, I believe it’s a good idea to occasionally lighten up and indulge in a tad bit of a distraction; it’s an even better idea if we can have some chuckles while we’re at it.
+writing about dreams, the sub‘freakin’conscious mind, and the paradoxical theo-psychophilosophical, metaphysical trivialities about the nature of reality and humanity, along with our basic understanding of life and death could, sometimes, seems too overwhelming.
+So, I believe it’s a good idea to occasionally lighten up and indulge in a tad bit of a distraction; it’s an even better idea if we can have some chuckles while at it.

 Being constantly on the go meant sleeping in trains, on couches, and in people’s bedrooms.
 Hotels were not really an option.
 After all, I was gratefully destined to grow up living in five-star hotels for 21 years of my life and worked in them for seven.
 I do love to occasionally visit for short stays and I sure do love to reminisce.
 But for now, homes and kitchens and new people to meet and the act of being on the road are the essential thrill in the experience.
 It is also cheaper, which is obviously a key element for a wanderer.
 With that being said, I did eventually reside in a small hotel as a long-stayer — because it was cheaper — and you can read about it on Hotel Living: Then and Now